aidan-le-beard/Syntax-And-Lexical-Analyzer-and-Executor-for-Self-Defined-Python-esque-EBNF/README.md

 This project uses Python from the command line, and uses the treelib and graphviz libraries, which can be downloaded using pip.
+This project tokenizes, parses, and executes code written in accordance with the below EBNF.

 To run the project: